QuantEcon/lecture-source-py/source/rst/finite_markov.rst

 **Theorem.** Every stochastic matrix :math:`P` has at least one stationary distribution.

-(We are assuming here that the state space :math:`S` is finite; if not more assumptions are required).
+(We are assuming here that the state space :math:`S` is finite; if not more assumptions are required)

 For proof of this result, you can apply `Brouwer's fixed point theorem <https://en.wikipedia.org/wiki/Brouwer_fixed-point_theorem>`_, or see `EDTC <http://johnstachurski.net/edtc.html>`_, theorem 4.3.5.

-There may in fact be many stationary distributions corresponding to a given stochastic matrix :math:`P`
+There may in fact be many stationary distributions corresponding to a given stochastic matrix :math:`P`.

-* For example, if :math:`P` is the identity matrix, then all distributions are stationary
+* For example, if :math:`P` is the identity matrix, then all distributions are stationary.

 Since stationary distributions are long run equilibria, to get uniqueness we require that initial conditions are not infinitely persistent.